-The Life Plan (LPR) process takes the accountability and collaboration elements of Alan's Business Plan Review, and transfers this to a leader's personal and professional goals.
+The Leadership Plan (LPR) process takes the accountability and collaboration elements of Alan's Business Plan Review, and transfers this to a leader's personal and professional goals.

 At the first session, leaders are challenged to start a spreadsheet with six, active questions to be asking themselves daily: